DurhamARC/Bede-doc/usage/index.rst

 Software availability
 ~~~~~~~~~~~~~~~~~~~~~

-The Grace-Hopper nodes contain ``aarch64`` architecture CPUs, rather than the ``ppc64le`` architecture CPUs in the other Bede nodes.
+The nodes in the Grace-Hopper environment contain ``aarch64`` architecture CPUs, rather than the ``ppc64le`` architecture CPUs in the other Bede nodes.
 As such, software built for the ``ppc64le`` CPUs will not run on the ``aarch64`` CPUs and vice versa.

-The Grace-Hopper nodes are also running a newer operating (Rocky 9) system than the ppc64le nodes (RHEL 8), which can impact software availability.
+The Grace-Hopper environment also features a newer operating (Rocky 9) system than the ppc64le nodes (RHEL 8), which can impact software availability.

 Use ``module avail`` from the ``ghlogin`` node to list centrally provided software modules for the grace-hopper nodes.